New report: Staggering staff turnover rate emphasizes urgent need to support child care workforce in order to increase access and affordability of quality care

 Target investments to reduce disparities, achieve more equitable outcomes

 Targeted investments can address our state’s severe lack of infant care, nonstandard-hour care, child mental health resources, and other critical gaps in the system.
-These and other investments and system improvements have the potential to reduce disparities and achieve equitable outcomes for children, families and child care professionals.
+These and other investments and system improvements have the potential to reduce disparities in child care service delivery and access by families, and achieve equitable outcomes for children, families and child care professionals.

 “Our state’s current and future economic strength requires that we help parents remain in and reenter the workforce, achieve economic security and meet their goals for their children,” Anderson said.